Skilled Worker Visa to ILR

-While you can no longer switch from the Intra-company Transfer visa to ILR, our expert lawyers may be able to help you apply for a Skilled Worker Visa to put you on the path to settlement.
+While you can no longer switch from the Senior or Specialist Worker Visa to ILR, our expert lawyers may be able to help you apply for a Skilled Worker Visa to put you on the path to settlement.

 Who is eligible to switch from the Skilled Worker route to ILR

 To be eligible to switch from a Skilled Worker Visa to Indefinite Leave to Remain you must have at least 5 years of legal continuous residence in the UK.
 These 5 years can be solely whilst in the UK under a Skilled Worker Visa, but can also include time spent living in the UK under another visa category including:

 - T2 Minister of Religion

 - Routes that were part of the old Tier 1 category, excluding the Tier 1 Graduate Entrepreneur visa